dmbarbour/awelon/AboutAO.md

 Also, a useful feature would be some zoomability or progressive disclosure.
 Words that aren't very semantically relevant, such as pure data plumbing, can perhaps be shrunk or faded or replaced with an icon that can be expanded by anyone interested.

+### Words for Documentation and Metamodels

+AO does not have a syntax for comments.

+Documentation for an AO word is expressed by defining another AO word.
+For example, if we have a word `foo`, we might document it by defining `foo.doc`.
+The definition of `foo.doc` would construct a document.
+The programming environment will understand the naming convention, and may present or link the documentation together with the word.

+Modeling documentation in this manner enables reuse, templates and frameworks, rich formatting with figures and graphs, development of interactive or hypertext documentation.
+It also avoids the challenge of maintaining documentation when refactoring or optimizing code or when using a projectional editor.

+A similar philosophy - that the programming environment should understand a few simple naming conventions, but the definitions are all in AO - also applies for automatic testing, IDE extensions, and live services.

+*NOTE:* Words can also be learned by a good REPL, automatic visualization, tests and examples of use, discovery of words through refactoring.
+Potentially, we can construct a 'thesaurus' through analysis of structure and sentiment.
+Documentation should be understood to augment these other approaches, not replace them, and a good programming environment will present these features together with documentation.
+Many words won't require much documentation. *The primary didactic mechanism in AO should be showing, not telling.*

 ## Standard Environment

 AO doesn't enforce any particular environment, except the basic `(s * e)` pair to use literals.
 However, modifying the environment can require widespread edits to the dictionary.
-Presented below is an environment that should be effective, efficient, and extensible assuming text-based programming with simple automatic visualization.
+The environment presented here should be effective and extensible, and well suited to text-based programming environments.

         (stack * (hand * (power * ((stackName * namedStacks) * ext))))